OpenMoonRay/openmoonray-docs/docs/scene-classes/light-filters/BarnDoorLightFilter.md

           | orthographic = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">projection type used to map points to the flap opening. perspective has a focal point, while orthographic does not.</p>
+        <p class="scene-class-attr-comment">projection type used to map points to the flap opening. perspective has a focal point, while orthographic does not.</p>

     </p>